Aptomi/k8s-app-engine/docs/language.md

       namespace-admin: main
 ```

-This would make all users with 'org == dev' label into service consumers for namespace 'main':
+Finally, this example would make all users with the `org == dev` label into service consumers for the `main` namespace:
 ```yaml
 - kind: aclrule
   metadata: